SamuM/KituraHeroku/README.md

 ## Adding PostgreSQL to the project

-Now that we have our app runnig in Heroku we can concentrate on developing it further, meaning next we will add PostgreSQL to it.
+Now that we have our app running in Heroku we can concentrate on developing it further, meaning next we will add PostgreSQL to it.
+And this we will do from the Heroku dashboard.

 - Navigate to your Heroku dashboard https://dashboard.heroku.com and open your Kitura running application.
 - Open ```Resources``` tab from the project navigation adn type ```postgres```on the 'Add-ons' search box and Select 'Heroku Postgres'.
 Choose the free tier Hobby Dev plan and add it to the project.
-- For future reference.
-Clicking the newly added database we can open the database configuration window on a new tab in our browser.
+- Click the newly added database to open its controll panel in a new tab.
+- Scroll down to 'ADMINISTRATION' and click 'Database Credentials'.
+- Copy the heroku command labeled 'Heroku CLI'.
+This command logs us in to our newly created Database.
+- Open new tab in Terminal and paste & run the command.
+- Now we can run queries and such to the Database.
+For now we are going to create our first table.
+- Run this command to create our table for chickens: ```sql CREATE TABLE chickentable (id SERIAL, name varchar(256) NOT NULL, destiny varchar(256) NOT NULL);```

 - Edit Main.Swift file